icanzilb/EasyAnimation/README.md

 </tr>
 </table>

-And if you want to execute to a piece of code after the animation is completed - good luck setting up your animation delegate and writing methods.
-With `EasyAnimation` you just put your code as the `completion` parameter value and EasyAnimation executes it for you when your animation completes.
+And if you want to execute a piece of code after the animation is completed - good luck setting up your animation delegate and writing the delegate methods.

+With **EasyAnimation** you just put your code as the `completion` parameter value and **EasyAnimation** executes it for you when your animation completes.

 <a name="springs"></a>